Medical Newsflash: Muscle cramps – why me, why now?

 - Rather start slow, and finish fast (a sometimes tough but necessary ask!)

-- Remain sufficiently hydrated, and throw in some electrolytes
+- Remain sufficiently hydrated, and add some electrolytes intermittently

 - If muscles are twitching (pre-cramp), ease off the pace and intensity